 There is an estimated 4200km of rose hedges around Kelâa, with each metre yielding around a kilogram of petals, and ten tonnes of petals are needed to produce just two or three litres of rose oil.

 In late May (sometimes early June), a rose festival is held in the village to celebrate the new year’s crops – a good time to visit, with villagers coming down from the mountains for the market, music and dancing

 His mausoleum, the reason for its sacred status, is the object of constant pilgrimage, not to mention an important summer moussem.

 Non-Muslims are barred from the shrine – but you could easily lose a happy half-day exploring the tangled lanes that shimmy between the sugar-cube houses scattered over the hills.
 Enjoy delightful window views or just absorb the laidback atmosphere.
 Few tourists bother to stay overnight, another reason to linger.

 Visit one of the four imperial cities of Morocco and see the Roman ruins of an ancient kingdom on a day trip from Fez.
 Explore the Medina of Meknes, go to the historic remains of Volubilis and see the holy town of Moulay Idriss on the Volubilis and Moulay Idriss Day Trip.

-With our guide to the the most exotic places to travel in the world you will find unusual travel destinations that have passed under your radar.
+With our guide to the most exotic places to travel in the world, you will find unusual travel destinations that have passed under your radar.